chrispyles/slow/README.md

 ### Lists

 Slow has a built-in `list` type backed by a Go slice.
-Lists literals are declared using square brackets
+Lists literals are declared using square brackets:

 ```
 var l = []